weichen6626/GrooveMap/README.md

 # GrooveMap
 By Ben, Eric, Manik, and Richard

-This repo contains the frontend work of our final project for database systems.
+This repo contains our final project for the database systems course.

 Link to YouTube [demo](https://youtu.be/TByy7S5CvWA).